luchic/42Prague_skoda_hackathon/README.md

+# !!!Vibe code for hackathon!!!

 # 42Prague Škoda Auto Hackathon

 > Welcome!
-This is the main repository for submitting your team's solution for the Škoda Auto Hackathon at 42Prague.
+This is the main repository for
+> submitting your team's solution for the Škoda Auto Hackathon at 42Prague.

 ## ⚠️ First Steps: Read the Guidelines & Get Data